 - Venmo: Widely used in the U.S. for personal and micro-business payments.

-- Cash App: Supports direct payments and banking features for U.S.-based freelancers.
+- Cash App: Supports direct peer-to-peer payments and banking features for U.S.-based freelancers and small businesses.

 - Zelle: Linked to major U.S. banks and offers near-instant transfers for domestic use.